Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/insert_deduplication.md

 select * from test_insert;
 ┌─A─┐
-│ 1 │                                       -- only one row has been inserted, other were deduplicated
+│ 1 │                                       -- only one row has been inserted, the other rows were deduplicated └───┘
-└───┘

 alter table test_insert delete where 1;    -- that single row was removed